apache/cloudstack-documentation/source/adminguide/service_offerings.rst

       Local

-   -  **Compute Offering Type**: Custom compute offerings can be used in following
-      cases: deploying a VM, changing the compute offering of a stopped VM and running VMs.

-      If the Custom field is checked, the end-user must fill in the desired values for number of CPU, CPU speed, and RAM Memory when using a custom compute offering.
-When you check this box, those three input fields are hidden in the dialog box.
+   -  **Compute Offering Type**: The amount of freedom that the end user has to customise the compute power that their instance has when using this compute offering.
+The options are; Fixed offering - user has no ability to customise, Custom constrained - user has some latitude to customise the compute within parameters set by the offering, Custom unconstrained - user can set any values that they wish.
+      'Custom constrained' is recommended over 'Custom unconstrained'

    -  **# of CPU cores**: The number of cores which should be allocated to a system VM with this offering.
-If Custom is checked, this field does not appear.
+If 'Custom unconstrained' is checked, this field does not appear.
+If 'Custom constrained' is checked, the admin will be asked to enter the minimum and maximum number of CPUs that a user can request.

-   -  **CPU (in MHz)**: The CPU speed of the cores that the system VM is allocated.
+   -  **CPU (in MHz)**: The CPU speed of the cores that the guest instance is allocated.
 For example, “2000” would provide for a 2 GHz clock.
-If Custom is checked, this field does not appear.
+If Custom is checked, this field does not appear (only enforced if CPU cap is selected).
+This value is also used as a share value to give VMs relative priority when a hypervisor host is over-provisioned.

    -  **Memory (in MB)**: The amount of memory in megabytes that the system VM should be allocated.
 For example, “2048” would provide for a 2 GB RAM allocation.
-If Custom is checked, this field does not appear.
+If 'Custom unconstrained' is checked, this field does not appear.
+If 'Custom constrained' is checked, the admin will be asked to enter the minimum and maximum amount of RAM that a user can request.

    -  **Network Rate**: Allowed data transfer rate in MB per second.